erickhun/blog/content/posts/kubernetes-faster-services-no-cpu-limits.md

 - A safe way to is to use the Horizontal pod autoscaler to create new pods if the resource usage is high, so kubernetes will schedule it in nodes that have space.

 * 👉 Hacker news update: lot of insighful [comments](https://news.ycombinator.com/item?id=24351566).
-I've updated the post to have better recommendations.*
+I've updated the post to have better recommendations.
+You should prefer upgrading your kernel version over removing the CPU limits.
+Be really mindful, and add the necessary monitoring when you do this*

 I hope this post helps you get performance gains on the containers you are running.
 If so, don't hesitate to share or [comment](https://news.ycombinator.com/item?id=24351566) with always some insighful comments